 No significant adverse environmental impacts have been identified for this project that cannot be mitigated to a less than significant impact.
 The City of Visalia Land Use Element and Zoning Ordinance contain policies and regulations that are designed to mitigate impacts to a level of non-significance.

 III.
 MITIGATION MEASURES

-The following mitigation measures, which are listed below, will reduce potential environmental impacts related to Noise Impacts to a less than significant level as shown below:
+The following mitigation measures, which are listed below, will reduce potential environmental impacts related to Noise to a less than significant level: